Why Period Cramps Hit So Hard, and What Actually Helps

 Physical Symptoms

-• Bloating: A common complaint, bloating can lead to a feeling of fullness, discomfort, or swelling in the abdominal area.
+• Bloating: A common complaint, bloating can cause a feeling of fullness, discomfort, or swelling in the abdomen.

 • Breast or Chest Tenderness: Sensitivity and tenderness in the breast or chest area can be a pronounced symptom, contributing to physical discomfort.